HelpGiveThanks/Drafts/Wiki/How to Describe and Show Changes.md

-###Movie Notes for How to Describe and Show Changes to HelpGiveThanks Solution Files on GitHub, v1.0
+###Movie Notes for How to Describe and Show Changes to HelpGiveThanks Solution Files on GitHub (movie version 1.0)

 Copyright 2014 by David Matson
 Creative Commons